Westwood Community High School

 Westwood Community High School is a Canadian public senior high school located in Fort McMurray, Alberta and is part of the Fort McMurray Public School District.
-The school is situated in the community of Thickwood and currently accommodates approximately 1000 students.
-It offers Advanced Placement courses.
+The school is situated in the community of Thickwood and, as of the 2025–26 school year, had an enrollment of approximately 1100 students in grades 7 through 12.
+It is the only school in Fort McMurray to offer Advanced Placement courses, with grade 11 and 12 students writing AP exams.